DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Quarantine
 ----------

-The ``quarantine`` state is for holding images that may hold PHI and should be inspected, and can be reached from any other state.
+The ``quarantine`` state is for holding images that may hold PHI and should be inspected and reprocessed, and can be reached from any other state.
 It would generally be used if an image has been redacted already but more redaction is necessary.
 This state provides controls to allow the user to indicate PHI that should be redacted, staging that PHI for processing.

-TODO: can images be quarantined from any state?
+Images be quarantined from any state.
+If PHI or ptential PHI is seen in an item that is somewhere other than the ``imported`` folder, it should be quarantined for reprocessing.